Folajimi67/RCS-de-PARIS/README.md

 **1. Purpose**

-Registration of Businesses: To formally register companies and organizations. n\
+Registration of Businesses: To formally register companies and organizations.\
-Transparency: To provide public access to business information.
+Transparency: To provide public access to business information.\
 Regulatory Compliance: To ensure businesses meet legal requirements.

 **2. Structure**